On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

 \textbf{When comparing Quantization across the three monolithic deployment tiers, the Quantized models show 2.60x and 3.44x lower average median inference latency during Edge deployment than their deployment in Mobile and Cloud, respectively.}

-The Quantized models across all subjects in the Edge exhibit 1.97x to 3.06x lower median inference latency compared to their inference in the Mobile, as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (orange boxplots), along with large effect sizes (Table~\ref{rq2_Quantized_statistical_results}) due to its higher computational resources.
-For ResNet, ResNext, and DUC subjects, the Quantized models in the Cloud demonstrate 1.58x to 6.61x higher median inference latency than their inference in the Edge tier due to the higher impact of the large input data sizes of these subjects on the transmission across the restricted edge-cloud network.
+The Quantized models across all subjects in the Edge exhibit 1.97x to 3.06x lower median inference latency compared to their inference in the Mobile, as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (orange box plots), along with large effect sizes (Table~\ref{rq2_Quantized_statistical_results}) due to its higher computational resources.
+For ResNet, ResNext, and DUC subjects, the Quantized models in the Cloud demonstrate 1.58x to 6.61x higher median inference latency than their inference in the Edge tier due to the higher impact of the large input data sizes of these subjects on the transmission across the restricted Edge-Cloud network.
 However, the Quantized model for the FCN subject exhibits 1.97x lower median inference latency in the Cloud tier compared to the Edge tier with a large effect size (Table~\ref{rq2_Quantized_statistical_results}).
-This is due to the FCN's small input data sizes leading to a lower impact on data transmission across the restricted edge-cloud network.
+This is due to the FCN's small input data sizes leading to a lower impact on data transmission across the restricted Edge-Cloud network.
 The reasoning behind these findings is similar and explained briefly in the RQ1 findings (Section~\ref{sec:rq1}).
+Table 14 shows a summary of results for RQ2.